jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 It is particularly well-suited for relating qubits to the behaviour of spin-½ systems, such as the spin of an electron.
 However, even qubits that are physically implemented by other 2-state phenomena, such as the direction of current in a superconducting loop, behave in the same way at the abstract level of qubits.
 It is equally possible to perform X, Y and Z rotations of them on the Bloch sphere, although these operations are no longer simply related to the physical system.

 Quantum computing harnesses the apparently strange behaviour of quantum particles in order to perform computations.
-Without some appreciation of the physical realisation of qubits, the concepts of quantum computing may seem somewhat strange and arbitary.
+Without some appreciation of the physical realisation of qubits, the concepts of quantum computing may seem somewhat strange and arbitrary.
 The spin of the electron is a good example to keep in mind as it relates nicely to the Bloch sphere and one-qubit quantum gates.

 The state of a qubit is described by two complex numbers.
 However, it is possible to describe the state with only two (real) angles because there is redundant information.